eclipse-keyple/keyple-plugin-storagecard-java-api/README.md

 ## Overview

-The **Keyple Plugin Storage Card API** is dedicated to the development of specific Keyple plugins.
-It normalizes the interactions between a Keyple plugin and the main Keyple service.
+The **Keyple Plugin Storage Card API** is dedicated to the development of specific Keyple plugins able to handle Storage Cards.
+It normalizes the interactions between a Keyple plugin and an APDU interpreter implementation dedicated to Storage Cards processing.

 ## Documentation & Contribution Guide